kscottz/turtlebot4_docker/README.md

 ### A Note on Editors

 The container for this workshop contains most of the common terminal editors found on Linux systems.
 You are more than welcome to use them.
-If you mounted your filesystem into Docker you can also use any editor on your host systems to edit files.
-If you have never used a terminal editor before this may be the easier approach.
+If you mounted your filesystem into Docker you can also use any editor on your host system If you have never used a terminal editor before this may be the easier approach.

 ### Want to use just Docker?